Apple Watch Series 6 and Apple Watch SE preorder FAQ

 When can I order the new Apple Watch models?

-You can order the Apple Watch Series 6 and Apple Watch SE immediately; they're expected to start shipping this Friday, Sept.
-18.
+You can order the Apple Watch Series 6 and Apple Watch SE immediately.
+They're expected to start shipping any time, though when we ordered the site estimated an early October delivery for most models.

 You can also order from Best Buy, which is upping the ante a bit by offering six free months of Apple Fitness Plus with the purchase of any Apple Watch.